See No Evil: The Moors Murders

-See No Evil: The Moors Murders is a two-part British television serial, directed by Christopher Menaul, produced by Granada Television and broadcast on ITV on 14 and 15 May 2006.
+See No Evil: The Moors Murders is a two-part British television serial, directed by Christopher Menaul, produced by Granada Television and broadcast on ITV on 14 and 15 May 2006 starring Sean Harris, Maxine Peake, and Joanne Froggatt.

+Synopsis

 The serial tells the story of the Moors murders, which were committed, between July 1963 and October 1965, by Myra Hindley and Ian Brady.
 The narrative is from the viewpoint of Hindley's sister, Maureen Smith, and her husband David.